 Apple Baked Oatmeal Bars

-Aside from a bit of necessary glucose for fueling my long runs, going without refined sugar has been pretty manageable.
-Every January, I’m once again surprised how doable a sugar fast can be.
+Aside from a bit of necessary glucose for fueling my long runs, going without refined sugar has been pretty manageable for one month.
+I’m once again surprised how doable a sugar fast can be.
 And this is coming from me, the girl who eats cookies for breakfast.

 It absolutely helps that I allow a small amount of raw honey or pure maple syrup occasionally throughout the month.
 Truth: the boys have gone from mugs of hot chocolate with ‘mallows to cups of herbal tea with a teaspoon of honey.
 I casually act like it’s no biggie when my teen boys reach for chamomile tea.
 I’m not about to mess with that.

-It also helps that when the baking bug strikes hard, I can whip up delicious goodies like these Apple Oatmeal Bars — sweetened with pure maple syrup and applesauce, so it fits into our healthy January vibe.
-[If it prevents me from running to DQ, it’s a total win.]
+It also helps that when the baking bug strikes hard, I can whip up delicious goodies like these Apple Oatmeal Bars — sweetened with pure maple syrup and applesauce.
+If it prevents me from running to Dairy Queen, it’s a total win.